stevepurkis-pf/PDO-osom.guide/src/establishing-a-new-service.md

 In the discovery phase, research is conducted to validate the hypothetical user needs and ensure that nothing has been missed.

 It should be agreed early on between the service manager and the executive what the timeline for discovery is.
 Shortly into the discovery phase, a timeframe for a [Service Assessment](/service-assessment/) should be scheduled to review what the discovery process has uncovered.

+The discovery phase doesn't need to last for a long time, and it shouldn't be expensive.
+Its purpose is to test some assumptions that the executive inevitably makes when they considered the service, and ensure that no opportunity is being missed.

+## How to know when to create a new service

+* Service Assessments
+* Dependencies
+* Maps

+There are two occasions likely to arise where a new service might be needed.
+The first is that a set of previously unmet needs is identified - this could be as a new product line for the end consumer, or it could be to enhance how internal services work.

+The second circumstance occurs when two or more existing services are addressing a need within their service boundary and the opportunity to remove duplication exists by consolidating that capability as a shared service that they - and other services could consume instead.